-Things all entrepreneurs MUST DO to be taken Seriously.
+Things all black entrepreneurs MUST DO to be taken Seriously.
 Quite often we are TOO focused on the PRODUCT and not the PRESENTATION…

 which can GREATLY affect our business.
 Here are some tips on how to avoid some common mistakes and to make your business look professional even if you don’t have the budget.
 Enjoy

 If you are in business and you cannot relegate yourself as a professional in your field of business then you are in the wrong business.
 Being a professional opens many doors to expand your brand.
 Speaking engagements, newspaper articles, radio interviews etc.

 You should also send out press releases offering your services.
 Send it out to your mailing list perhaps once a month.
 You never know who knows who and who may need someone like you to do a paid speaking engagement at an event.
 HUGE sites like the Huffington Posts consistently take articles from unknowns and if it’s something that they can use they will post it which could be a HUGE opportunity for your business

 So say you get an article about your field published in the Huffington Post and they link it back to a tacky and cheap looking website… STRIKE!!!
 You would be amazed at how many major corporations have horrific websites.
 They don’t see the value in updating their sites and attracting customers but this can be an INCREDIBLE opportunity for black entrepreneurs and black entrepreneurs.